Tags Archives: Multidisciplinary care

 image

-Impact of Living with Endometriosis on Mental Health
+Impact of Living with Endometriosis and Mental Health

 (All research studies mentioned in this article about the impact of endometriosis on mental health enrolled people with assigned female gender at birth.
 However, to be inclusive to all people with endo, we use people throughout the article.)